JamieBort/Data-Logging-App/README.md

 - .expo - See the `.expo/README.md` file.

 - angular-tour-of-heroes - Created when in the `Angular_Tour_Of_Heros` branch and for exploring "regular" Angular.
+REMOVED FROM GIT CACHE - not visible anymore.

 - ReactNative/ - Created for React Native projects.

 - Svelte - Created for Svelte Native projects.
+REMOVED FROM GIT CACHE - not visible anymore.

 - Vue - Created for Vue projects.
+REMOVED FROM GIT CACHE - not visible anymore.

 ### Files